paulf-999/aws_templates/mwaa_aws_managed_airflow/README.md

 ### Connectivity to AWS Secrets Manager

-* Components have been added to provide ready-made connectivity to Secrets Manager.
+* Components have been added to the to the CFN template / `Makefile`, to provide ready-made connectivity to Secrets Manager.
+These components correspond to the [instructions described by AWS](https://docs.aws.amazon.com/mwaa/latest/userguide/connections-secrets-manager.html).
-* I.e. components described in the following link have been added to the CFN template / `Makefile`: https://docs.aws.amazon.com/mwaa/latest/userguide/connections-secrets-manager.html
+* Specifically, the following changes have been made:
-* Specifically:
     * The MWAA execution role has been amended to include the policy, `SecretsManagerReadWrite`
     * The Secrets Manager backend has been created as an Apache Airflow configuration option
     * and finally, the `Makefile` orchestrates: